 This is the form you’re served if you choose to become a member of TrueBlue Rewards, JetBlue’s flagship program.

-It’s pretty involved and includes a ton of fields, but that's table stakes in this industry.
+It’s pretty involved and includes a ton of fields, but that's table stakes in this industry, and more fields are fine if you're promising sky-high rewards.
 Based on the context, I’m not fussed by it.

 The welcome email